bjackman/locali-ci/README.md

 ### Test dependencies

-Tests can depend on other tests, in which case Limmat won't run them until the dependency tests have been run for the corresponding commit:
+Tests can depend on other tests, in which case Limmat won't run them until the dependency tests have succeeded for the corresponding commit:

 ```toml
 [[tests]]